 I wanted to escape the violent streets of cold Konia and spend some time with my wife and a son for a change.
 Patrolling in the frozen city became tiresome for a veteran such as me.

-I blew in my palm while watching the girls in fur coats passing by the clean shaved businessmen that were too occupied to notice them.
+I blew in my palm while watching the girls in fur coats passing by the cleanly shaved businessmen that were too occupied to notice them.
 I pitied the young, because I’ve done my part serving the army, found a job and got married.

 That’s probably the only thing that kept me going.
 Amira understood the horrors I survived; she saw them first hand as a refugee from Zaria.
 She had to leave her home when Ildocians obliterated the Zarian walls and breached into the desert city held by merchants.
-I can’t imagine her troubles crossing the desert and a prairie in order to reach the Eternal Mountain.
+I can’t imagine her troubles crossing the desert and prairie in order to reach the Eternal Mountain.

-“The main news today is that seven year of peace anniversary will take place on Wednesday where delegate from Ildock will be met on the bot’o’drome with a great reception.
+“The main news today is that seven years of peace anniversary will take place on Wednesday where a delegate from Ildock will be met on the bot’o’drome with great reception.
 The delegation…” The player rustled making me adrift in my thoughts.
 “Such a big event will demand a higher level of security.
 Captain will most definitely call me to monitor the event, just when I planned a vacation with my sweetheart.”

 In the middle of that thought, a police scanner sounded off.

-“Betario here.”
-I said uninterested in what Commissioner wanted, when an image of a bald head appeared on the holo-projector.
+“Betario here,” I said uninterested in what Commissioner wanted when an image of a bald head appeared on the holo-projector.

 The Commissioner was leaned over the table obviously bothered with something.